sndpchatterjee07/SpringInterviewPro/README.md

     }
   ```

- - Handle the asynchronous request to get the PONumber for the selected Supplier.
+**Java Code to handle the asynchronous request to get the PO number for the selected Supplier as a JSON Array:**

 ```
 var url = "http://localhost:8080/getPONumber";